January 23, 2022 | 1:30 - 4:00 pm

 Before registering, have the total number of Scouts participating, patrol names, number of Scouts per patrol, the name of the adult judge provided for each patrol and the name and contact number for an adult volunteer for each patrol.
 Every patrol needs to provide at least one judge and their contact information.

 The venue supports up to four scenario stations.
 Register early to get an earlier time slot!
 Follow us on Facebook to find out when registration opens.

 Registration is only completed by the unit leadership online with credit card or electronic check.
 Council refund policy.

 Volunteers should arrive at 1:00 pm.
-Patrols should plan to arrive and register by 2:00 pm
+Patrols should plan to arrive and check-in by 1:30 pm with a 2:00 pm start time.

 What to Bring